sreelekha4/netffix_sql_project/README.md

 ![](https://github.com/sreelekha4/netffix_sql_project/blob/main/logo.png)

 ## Overview
-This project involves a comprehensive analysis of Netflix's movies and TV shows data using SQL.
-The goal is to extract valuable insights and answer various business questions based on the dataset.
-The following README provides a detailed account of the project's objectives, business problems, solutions, findings, and conclusions.
+This project is about analysis of Netflix's movies and TV shows data using SQL.
+The goal is to find useful insights and answer business-related questions based on the dataset.
+This README explains the project's goals, business questions, solutions, key findings, and conclusions in detail.

 ## Objectives

 - Analyze the distribution of content types (movies vs TV shows).
-- Identify the most common ratings for movies and TV shows.
+- Find the most common ratings for movies and TV shows.
 - List and analyze content based on release years, countries, and durations.
-- Explore and categorize content based on specific criteria and keywords.
+- Analyze and group content based on specific criteria and keywords.

 ## Dataset